-Austria: Nature & Wildlife
+Austria Nature & Wildlife

 Known for its awe-inspiring scenery and landscapes, Austria hosts a variety of nature and wildlife.
 In total, the country is home to six national parks, nearly sixty nature reserves and parks and twenty alpine gardens.
 These parks and preserves span the country, incorporating various ecosystems and biodiversity.

 Hohe Tauern National Park, Austria’s first national park, is also the largest in Central Europe.
 The first part was established in 1971, adding new territory until it reached its current size in 1992, covering areas in three Austrian states, Tyrol, Saltzburg and Carinthia.
 In the centre of the park, wildlife remains untouched, but outside of this part is an extensive hiking network.
-Hohe Tauern offers spectacular views which includes both the Grossglockner and Grossvenediger massifs, the Rauris Forest and the Krimmi waterfalls.
+Hohe Tauern offers spectacular views which include both the Grossglockner and Grossvenediger massifs, the Rauris Forest and the Krimmi waterfalls.

 Austria’s next national park, NeusiedlerSee-Seewinkel National Park, was established in 1993.
 Located in Burgenland, on the border of Austria and Hungary, it is the only steppe national park in Central Europe.
-With wetland reed beds, salt-water ponds and flood-meadows, the park provides a habitat for nearly 300 bird species.
+With wetland reed beds, salt-water ponds and flood meadows, the park provides a habitat for nearly 300 bird species.
 Nearly half of NeusiedlerSee-Seewinkel is a natural area that remains untouched.